davidfeldner/Creating-a-jar-file/README.md

 - Have you added the gradle code for the jar task to build a non modular jar? <br>
 Check that you don't have 'mainModule' set under application.
 Otherwise gradle might think that you are still using modules.

+### Warning: : Unsupported JavaFX configuration: classes were loaded from 'unnamed module...'
+This is just a warning that we broke modularity by creating a fat jar.
+As far as i know this can't be avoided, so just ignore it.

 # Debugging a jar